Glenn Poorman, September 2022

 - How Some Classic Units Worked

 In 1979, I managed to briefly put my hands on a real synthesizer while attending the Summer Arts Camp at Interlochen.
-The instrument was made by Univox.
+The instrument was a Mini-Korg sold by Univox.
 I was in the high school jazz ensemble that summer and our instructor brought the instrument along to loan to our piano player.
 For most of us this was a first so we were understandably anxious to give it a try.
-Then in 1984, I came into possession of the Roland Juno-60.
+Then in 1984, I came into possession of a Roland Juno-60.
 By then I was recording my own music and the 121normal studio was in its second location.
-I had the Juno-60 for the better part of three years and used it in several of the recordings from that era.
+I had that first Juno-60 for the better part of three years and used it in several of the recordings I made during that time.
+In those early years I never really understood how it all worked though.
+I just tweaked knobs and sliders until I got sounds I liked and became good at remembering what the various sliders did even if I didn't really know why they did it.

 So what is a synthesizer?
 By its very definition, a synthesizer is something that produces by synthesis or by combining parts to form a whole.
-An electronic music synthesizer provides components to simulate the various aspects of sound and then those components are combined to produce what we finally hear.
+A music synthesizer provides components to simulate the various aspects of sound and then those components are combined to produce what we finally hear.
+Today there are several methods of synthesis used in both hardware and software synthesizers.
+The earliest and still the most popular method (and easiest to understand) is subtractive synthesis which is what we'll focus on here.
+So before we break down the basic components of a subtractive synthesizer, let's break down the components of sound.

 Sound (simple version)Of the many definitions of the word sound in the American Heritage Dictionary of the English Language, the first reads as follows: